the-mvm/the-mvm.github.io/_posts/2023-09-14-Building-custom-iterators-with-yield-in-csharp.md

 > Please refer to my other article titled "[Performance of Value-Type vs. Reference-Type Enumerators in C#](https://aalmada.github.io/Value-type-vs-reference-type-enumerables.html)" for a detailed exploration of how enumerator types impact performance.

-However, it's worth noting that the lazy-evaluation nature of enumerables enables the generation of streams and their processing with minimal to no memory allocations, as demonstrated in the provided examples. `yield` remains a useful tool that can save substantial development and testing time.
+However, it's worth noting that the lazy-evaluation nature of enumerables enables the generation of streams and their processing with minimal memory allocations, as demonstrated in the provided examples. `yield` remains a useful tool that can save substantial development and testing time.
 If you require enhanced performance for specific scenarios, consider exploring alternatives or implementing your custom enumerable solution.

 > For further insights into performance optimizations used by LINQ, I recommend checking out my article "[LINQ Internals: Speed Optimizations](https://aalmada.github.io/LINQ-internals-speed-optimizations.html)".